uboslinux/ubos-website/content/docs/developers/faq/container-differences.md

 title: Differences between the ubos-target container and a typical UBOS production system
 ---

+The `ubos-target` container in the
+{{% pageref "/docs/developers/tutorials/first-app-with-docker" "Docker development setup" %}}
-The `ubos-target` container in the Docker development setup is very similar to a typical UBOS production system, on either virtualized or physical hardware.
+is very similar to a typical UBOS production system, on either virtualized or physical hardware.

 The main differences are:

 ## btrfs file system